dragosefrem/ocaml/README.md

 # ocaml
-My solutions to Ocaml problems from my "Logics and Discrete Structures" lab.
+My solutions to Ocaml problems from my "Logic and Discrete Structures" lab.